We are excited to welcome our kindergarten families to CMCSS!

 Information regarding the Tdap booster for 7th grade students.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 Release provided by the TVA.
 Richview Middle School has been awarded a grant from the Tennessee Valley Authority, in partnership with Bicentennial Volunteers, Inc., a TVA retiree organization, to develop science, technology, engineering, and math education projects to help spark student interest in future careers in STEM-related fields.
 Teachers across TVA’s seven-state region applied for funding of up to $5,000 for projects, and 233 applications were selected.
 Schools that are awarded grants must receive their power from a local power company served by TVA.
 Richview Middle School is served by CDE Lightband.
 Richview Middle School will use the grant to purchase SPIKE™ Prime Sets and Expansion Kits to aid students in applying the engineering and design process as they build and code Lego robots to accomplish specific tasks.
 Students will work in groups to create prototypes, test, and continually improve their design as they complete challenges with their robots.
 “TVA is committed to supporting STEM education to help develop today’s students into tomorrow’s engineers, scientists, and IT professionals,” said Jeannette Mills, TVA executive vice president, and chief external relations officer.
 “It’s inspiring to be able to contribute to the innovators of the next generation.”
 Since 2018, TVA and BVI have awarded nearly $2 million in STEM grants to support local education.
 A full list of grant recipients and information on how to apply for a future STEM grant can be found at www.tvastem.com.

 Several administrative appointments have been announced this month.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 The community will soon be buzzing with excitement from Carmel Elementary 4th-graders’ civics projects.
 The students created projects around the problem of pollinators.
 All students prepared letters to the city and county mayors, advocating for the community to adopt a Pollinator Week.
 During the district’s STEM Expo at Austin Peay State University’s Dunn Center, a group of fourth-grade students discussed their project, “What would a garden be without pollinators?”
 Select students had the opportunity to present their letters in-person to a panel of honorary guests.
 Mayor Joe Pitts, City of Clarksville, Mayor Jim Durrett, Montgomery County Government, Mr. Aaron Compton, Social Studies Consulting Teacher (3-8), Mr. Cam Wheeler, CMC Bee Keepers Association, and Ms. Regina Hampton, The Food Initiative, listened to students as they discussed the problems and solutions needed for pollinators to thrive in the area.
 Following the presentation, both mayors commended the students on their commitment to the community.
 They agreed to review the opportunity to have June 20 – 27 recognized as Pollinator Week in Montgomery County.
 Presenting students included: Jade Baker Nathan Attardi Teagan Standage Levi Lewis Charlotte Plotts Vivienne Terrebonne

 The leadership program allows business and community members a unique opportunity to learn more about CMCSS.